[FIXED] Service Host: Local System (Network Restricted) High Disk Usage in Windows 10

 If you are facing high disk/CPU usage problems by Service Host: Local System (Network Restricted) on Windows 10, you are not the only one.
 Reportedly, many users noticing Service Host Local System high disk usage in task manager nowadays.
-In this article, we are going to explain what is the purpose of Service Host Local System, why is it getting messed up, which problems does it produce, and how to fix them.
-We have also covered how to fix 100 % disk usage on Windows 10, if that is the specific problem you are getting.
+In this article, we are going to explain what is the purpose of the Service Host Local System, why is it getting messed up, which problems does it produce, and how to fix them.
+We have also covered how to fix 100 % disk usage on Windows 10 if that is the specific problem you are getting.

 Contents

-What is Service Host Local System?
+What is the Service Host Local System?

 Service Host is a container that stores generic services.
 There are several types of Service Host containers, such as Service Host: Local system, Service Host: Local Service, Service Host: Network Service, etc. There are lots of them, and all of them are important to the operating system to run properly.

 Generic services that are stored in those containers are actually DLL files.
-Earlier these DLL files were actually executable (EXE) files, and they didn’t create problems that users are facing nowadays, but they were not efficient because they were unable to do code reusability on the effective way, and each executable file had to be started.
-This architecture would lead to the slower system.
+Earlier these DLL files were actually executable (EXE) files, and they didn’t create problems that users are facing nowadays, but they were not efficient because they were unable to do code reusability in an effective way, and each executable file had to be started.
+This architecture would lead to a slower system.
 DLL files do not need to be opened like executables, and Service Host containers are taking care of their proper work.
 In this way, Service Host acts like a parent to generic services.

 When some Service Host starts doing problems, it is actually some of the generic services that are probably corrupting rest of services, which ends with problems where operating system alarms users about broken Service Host container.